The sewing machine is the "power tool" of sewing.

 and Bernina.

-I'd avoid other brands (incl Bernette for Bernina), they are often cheaply made machines that have lots of little - or sometimes big - issues.
+I'd avoid other brands (including Bernette for Bernina), they are often cheaply made machines that have lots of little - or sometimes big - issues.

 5. If the cost of a quality sewing machine is restrictive - try a second-hand machine